Imperium (2016 film): Development

 Ragussis based his story on the experiences of FBI agent Michael German, who spent a year undercover with white supremacists.
-German wrote a book based upon his experience called Thinking Like a Terrorist: Insights of a Former FBI Undercover Agent, and after Ragussis read the book, he reached out to German for help in creating Imperium.
-The two of them together then came up with the basic story for the movie.
+German wrote a book based upon his experience entitled Thinking Like a Terrorist: Insights of a Former FBI Undercover Agent, and after Ragussis read the book, he reached out to German for help creating Imperium.
+The two then came up with the movie's basic story.

 On July 30, 2015, it was announced that Radcliffe had been cast in the lead role, portraying a young FBI Special Agent who goes undercover to find and stop white supremacists trying to make a dirty bomb.
 The film marks the feature-length directorial debut of Daniel Ragussis.
 Toni Collette, Sam Trammell, and Tracy Letts joined the cast of the film on October 8, 2015.

 Filming

 Principal photography began in late September 2015, with filming taking place in Richmond, Virginia and the nearby city of Hopewell.
 The first images of Radcliffe on the set, with a shaved head, were released on September 22, 2015.